auth

 Auth schema migrations.

 Migrations are forward-only (no down).
 Use IF NOT EXISTS / IF EXISTS for DDL safety.
-Named migrations ({name, up}) are preferred for debuggability — the name appears in error messages on failure.
+The name appears in error messages on failure.

 • auth/password_argon2.ts